 You can also make the gingerbread cookie dough in advance and freeze the unrolled dough, wrapped in plastic and sealed in an airtight container, for up to 3 months.
 Let the dough thaw overnight in the fridge before rolling out and cutting the cookies.

-For more information about freezing cookie dough and cookies, check out this post.
+For more information, check out my post about freezing cookie dough and cookies.

-Baked and decorated gingerbread snowflake cookies can be stored in an airtight container at room temperature for up to 5 days.
+Room Temperature: Baked and decorated cookies can be stored in an airtight container at room temperature for up to 5 days.
 Be careful when stacking decorated cookies; the icing is firm but not rock-solid and may become slightly squished when cookies are stacked.

 Love this recipe?
 Please leave a star rating and review on the recipe below!
 And don't forget to subscribe to Always Eat Dessert for even more simple recipes, baking tips, and inspiration.